Oil sands tailings ponds (Canada)

 Oil sands tailings ponds are engineered dam and dyke systems used to capture oil sand tailings.
 Oil sand tailings contain a mixture of salts, suspended solids and other dissolvable chemical compounds such as acids, benzene, hydrocarbons residual bitumen, fine silts and water.
 Large volumes of tailings are a byproduct of bitumen extraction from the oil sands and managing these tailings is one of the most difficult environmental challenges facing the oil sands industry.
-An October 2021 Alberta Energy Regulator (AER) report said that in 2020 the tailings ponds increased by another 90 million cubic meters and contained 1.36 billion cubic metres of fluids.
+Tailings ponds grew by 90 million cubic metres in 2020, reaching 1.36 billion cubic metres of fluids, according to an October 2021 AER report; by 2023, the total volume of fluid tailings in the region had risen further, to 1,486 million cubic metres, while the volume of water held in the ponds had declined, according to AER's most recent tailings management report.